gbv/jskos/jskos.md

-broader      |boolean or array of objects|broader concepts related      |boolean or array of objects|related concepts ancestors    |boolean or array of objects|list of ancestors, possibly up to a top concept inScheme     |array of strings or objects|[concept scheme]s or URI of the concept schemes topConceptOf |array of strings or objects|[concept scheme]s or URI of the concept schemes scopeNote    |object of arrays of strings|see [SKOS Documentary Notes] definition   |object of arrays of strings|see [SKOS Documentary Notes] example      |object of arrays of strings|see [SKOS Documentary Notes]
+broader      |boolean or array of objects|broader concepts related      |boolean or array of objects|related concepts ancestors    |boolean or array of objects|list of ancestors, possibly up to a top concept inScheme     |array of strings or objects|[concept schemes] or URI of the concept schemes topConceptOf |array of strings or objects|[concept schemes] or URI of the concept schemes scopeNote    |object of arrays of strings|see [SKOS Documentary Notes] definition   |object of arrays of strings|see [SKOS Documentary Notes] example      |object of arrays of strings|see [SKOS Documentary Notes]